Singapore skyline representing new launch condo market updates for 2026 and 2027

 The estimated breakeven price is the minimum psf at which a developer can recover land cost, construction, and overheads.
 It is one of the most underused buyer metrics, and one of the most useful.

 In a weaker market, developers rarely sell below breakeven for sustained periods.
 This creates a natural price floor, which is reassuring for buyers in those projects.
 But high breakevens also mean almost no buffer for developer flexibility: you as the buyer absorb the full cost of expensive land.
-Compare city-fringe RCR Hudson Place Residences (estimated breakeven ~$1,970 psf) with suburban OCR Vela Bay (estimated breakeven ~$2,528 psf).
-The implications for pricing risk are completely inverted.
+Take Dorset Road, a prime city-fringe RCR site awarded at $1,338 psf ppr, and compare it with Lorong Chuan, where the developer swept up Chuan Grove Plot 1 and Plot 2, both OCR sites, to combine them into a single mega-site, paying up to $1,376 psf ppr for the land.

 Now, let us talk about ECs.
 The rules have just changed in a big way, and if you are even remotely considering one, you need to read this carefully.